denisemw/OWLET/README.md

 ## How it works
 OWLET analyzes pre-recorded webcam or smartphone videos to estimate where an infant was looking during a task.
 Here's what it does:
 1. **Calibrates gaze**
-   - Uses default settings based on prior data (Werchan et al., 2023)
+   - Uses default settings based on averages from prior data (Werchan et al., 2023)
-   - Or, uses a custom calibration video of the infant looking left, right, up, and down (if provided)
+   - Or, uses a custom calibration video of the infant looking left, right, up, and down (HIGHLY recommended)
 2. **Estimates gaze for each frame**
    - Determines where the infant was looking (x/y coordinates on the screen)
 3. **Generates output**